 I’ve never been able to deadlift any weight over 100 kgs, but during this eight-week challenge, I was able to deadlift 150 kgs (that’s a 50% increase).

 In fact, my gym performance went up dramatically and I contribute this to constantly eating enough protein per day to maximise muscle recovery, without consuming any excess.
 I can squat 100 kgs again and I’m feeling better than ever.

 If you are looking to embark on a similar challenge, then it’s very simple:

 - Intermittent fast for 16 hours per day.

 - Eat as many green vegetables as you want.

 - Get sufficient sleep.

 If you are looking for a more personalised approach to this protocol then I can definitely help you out with this.
-By booking a 1-hour session with me, we’ll be able to go through your current starting point and find an effective way to lose body fat around your schedule.
+By booking a session with me, we’ll be able to go through your current starting point and find an effective way to lose body fat around your schedule.